Trev Faulk: St. Louis Rams

-During a 2005 preseason match with the Chicago Bears, he brought down quarterback Rex Grossman who broke his ankle, sidelining him for the majority of the season.
-He signed a one-year contract extension with the Rams before the final regular season match in 2005.
-During the 2004 and 2005 seasons, he played a total of 29 regular season games and appeared in two postseason games.
-During the 2006 off-season, he underwent back surgery and missed the mini-camp in April.
+During a 2005 preseason match with the Chicago Bears, Faulk brought down quarterback Rex Grossman who broke his ankle, sidelining him for the majority of the season.
+He signed a one-year contract extension with the Rams before the regular season finale in 2005.
+During the 2004 and 2005 seasons, Faulk played a total of 29 regular season games and appeared in two postseason games.
+During the 2006 offseason, he underwent back surgery and missed the team's mini-camp in April.
 He was waived by the Rams on September 3, 2006.

 New Orleans Saints

-After missing the 2006 season due to injury, he joined the New Orleans Saints on April 16, 2007.
+After missing the 2006 season due to injury, Faulk joined the New Orleans Saints on April 16, 2007.
 He appeared in the Hall of Fame game against the Pittsburgh Steelers during the 2007 preseason.
-He had 2 penalties on special teams and the Saints lost the game 7-20.
-He was released on August 8, 2007 and retired the same year.
+Faulk had two penalties on special teams as the Saints lost the game 7-20.
+He was released by New Orleans on August 8, and retired the same year.

 Coaching career

-Faulk was working as a volunteer assistant at Northside High when he decided to try his hand at coaching.
+Faulk was working as a volunteer assistant at Northside High School when he decided to try his hand at coaching.

 In February 2011, Faulk was announced as the new head coach of Vermilion Catholic High School football team.
 Under his leadership, the Screaming Eagles went unbeaten in the 2011 regular season and reached the state semifinals, finishing 13–1.

 He left Vermilion Catholic after one season in 2012 to come back to Northside High and become their head football coach.
 He resigned on October 9, 2015, and finished with a record of 11–21.
 He was then offered the position of business teacher at Acadiana High School.

 Faulk became the head football coach at Lafayette Christian Academy in March 2016.
 In March 2019, the Louisiana High School Athletic Association (LHSAA) suspended Faulk along with basketball coach Devin Lantier for one calendar year.
 The suspension prevented them from performing any coaching duty at all LHSAA schools at any level in all sports.
 It was due to a policy that required head coaches for football and basketball to be faculty members at the school, whereas Faulk was working as a volunteer.
 LCA filed a lawsuit against the LHSAA in response to the sanctions.
 In September 2019, an apparent agreement was reached between the LCA and LHSAA, and Faulk resumed duties ahead the first game of the 2019 season, coaching from the press box.
 The Knights won the state championship under Faulk for four straight years, from 2017 to 2020.
 They fell short of winning a fifth title, losing 27–32 to St. Charles in the Division III championship.